AISO Review: Is This the Best AI Search Optimization Tool for 2026?

 The differentiation is the data source.
 Traditional AEO monitoring platforms (Peec, Otterly, Gauge) run your keywords through AI engines and measure outputs.
 AISO inverts this: it starts with what people are actually asking, then maps where brands appear or don't.
 The company claims 500+ brands use the platform and reports a 4.9/5 rating from marketing strategists and SEO practitioners.

-Competitors the company benchmarks against include Goodie, Profound, Otterly, Knowatoa, and Omnia — a diverse set that suggests AISO sees itself occupying a distinct lane rather than competing head-to-head with traditional monitoring dashboards.
+Competitors the company benchmarks against include Goodie, Profound, Otterly, Knowatoa, and Omnia, a diverse set that suggests AISO sees itself occupying a distinct lane rather than competing head-to-head with traditional monitoring dashboards.
+Any complete AISO review must account for this positioning: the tool is intent research first, monitoring second.

 What Does AISO Cost and What Do You Get?

 The agency and freelancer tier at $20 per month is the most transparent entry point in the AEO software market.
 For that price you get 15 tracked topics per client, fan-out sub-query analysis, source attribution and citation tracking, competitor comparison reports, and conversation volume trends.
-A free trial is available with three searches included — no credit card required.
-This positions AISO as the lowest barrier-to-entry option in the AEO tool category by a significant margin.
+A free trial is available with three searches included, no credit card required.

 The brand tier uses enterprise custom pricing, accessible only by booking a demo.
 This tier adds multi-brand and multi-market tracking, dedicated data analyst support, custom reports, and share of voice tracking against competitors.
 No self-serve tier exists for brands at this level, which means smaller in-house teams must either start with the agency plan or commit to an enterprise conversation.